 Jose L. Fulgencio was born and raised in the South Side of Chicago and moving to the surrounding Chicagoland suburbs in the 4th grade.
 Jose currently resides in Tulsa, Oklahoma working on his start-up, lecturing and living the life.

 In the spring of 2008, Jose studied abroad at the University of Puerto Rico – Rio Piedras, which was an experience of a lifetime.
 After returning from Puerto Rico Jose participated in the Illinois Minority Internship Program, interning for the 2nd Legislative District Illinois State Senator.
-As an intern, Jose was an administrator for the Senator’s Annual Health Fair, one of the largest in the Chicago area, while also assisting with day-to-day office work.
 During the Fall 2009 semester Jose was admitted to the McNair Scholars Programs and was also accepted to the 2009 Junior Summer Institute Public Policy International Affairs Program at Princeton University.

 Jose has a deep passion in serving the community and that is why he served as an N-400 advisor for the Albany Park Neighborhood Council (Chicago 2006-2009), had the privilege of becoming a big brother for the Big Brothers Big Sisters of Metropolitan Chicago (2009) and a mentor in the East Central High School (Tulsa, OK) Mentoring Entrepreneurs Program (2013).